Shoulder pad (fashion): 1980s

 The early 1980s continued a trend begun in the late 1970s toward a resurgence of interest in the ladies' evening wear styles of the early 1940s, with peplums, batwing sleeves and other design elements of the times reinterpreted for a new market.
 The shoulder pad helped define the silhouette and continued to be made in the cut foam versions introduced in the fall 1978 collections, especially in well-cut suits reminiscent of the World War II era.
 These styles had initially been resisted by the public at their 1978 introduction, but designers continued to present exaggerated shoulder pads into the eighties so that they saturated the market and women did come to adopt them, with everyone from television celebrities to politicians wearing them.

 For example, British Prime Minister Margaret Thatcher was internationally noted for her adoption of these fashions as they more and more became the norm.
-Before too long, these masculinized shapes were adopted by women seeking success in the corporate world, women who in the mid-seventies had worn sensibly-proportioned blazers for the same purpose, and exaggerated shoulder pads later became seen as an icon of women's attempts to smash the glass ceiling, a mission that was aided by their notable appearance in the US TV series Dynasty, whose stars' broad-shouldered, Valentino-inspired outfits were designed by Nolan Miller.
+Before too long, these masculinized shapes were adopted by women seeking success in the corporate world, women who in the mid-seventies had worn sensibly proportioned blazers for the same purpose, and exaggerated shoulder pads later became seen as a symbol of women's attempts to smash the glass ceiling, a mission that was aided by their notable appearance in the US TV series Dynasty, whose stars' broad-shouldered, Valentino-inspired outfits were designed by Nolan Miller.

 As the decade wore on, exaggerated shoulder pads became the defining fashion statement of the era, known as power dressing (a term that had previously been applied to the more sensibly proportioned business blazers of the mid-seventies) and bestowing the perception of status and position onto those who wore them.
-Even the most exaggerated shoulder pad sizes from the fall 1978 introduction of the trend became accepted and even ubiquitous among the public by the mid-eighties.
-Every garment from the brassiere upwards would come with its own set of shoulder pads, with women frequently layering one shoulder-padded garment atop another, a trend endorsed early on by designer Perry Ellis in 1978.
+Some of the exaggerated shoulder pad sizes from the fall 1978 introduction of the trend became accepted and even common among the public by the mid-eighties.
+Every garment from the brassiere upwards would come with its own set of shoulder pads, with women frequently layering one shoulder-padded garment atop another, a trend launched by designers in 1978.

 To prevent excessive shoulder padding, velcro was sewn onto the pads so that the wearer could choose how many sets to wear.
-The versatility of removable pads also helped prevent deforming the pads in the wash but could lead to discomfort if the pad wasn't attached securely to the velcro strip and the rough side scratched the skin.
+The ability to remove shoulder pads also helped prevent deforming the pads in the wash, but discomfort could result if the pad wasn't attached securely to the velcro strip and the rough side scratched the skin.
 Other problems experienced by women as shoulder pads became widespread included slipping and displacement of the pads in oversized garments and interference with purse straps.